JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

   ![Balsamiq](https://github.com/JohanABlomqvist/johan-dev-cv/blob/ef60a3f80162da6f6854bb0ec3b8a2ff1924229c/assets/images/balsamic.PNG)
 - Git - For version control.
 - Github - To save and store the files for the website.
 - Google Fonts - To import the fonts used on the website.
-Roboto (300) and Lato (300) Alltho I mainly used Roboto for the whole page.
+Roboto (300) and Dancing Script (300) Alltho I mainly used Roboto for the whole page.
 - Font Awesome - For the iconography on the website.
 (Header navigation links and Footer icons)
 - [Am I Responsive?](https://ui.dev/amiresponsive) - Used to make the mockup picture for the Readme.